-- An integral part of Datadog, so it includes long data retention, built-in communication tools, and more
+- An integral part of Datadog, so it includes long data retention, built-in collaboration tools, and more

-Just as importantly for full-stack correlation analysis, you can also mix metrics from your application and your infrastructure in a single dashboard—or even a single graph.
+Just as important for full-stack correlation analysis, you can also mix metrics from your application and your infrastructure in a single dashboard—or even a single graph.

-APM is deployed just like the rest of Datadog: with a one-line agent installation that includes a suite of popular integrations.
+APM is deployed just like the rest of Datadog: with a one-line agent installation that includes integrations with common web frameworks, data stores, and other infrastructure components.
 That means that you can roll out Datadog across your entire infrastructure in minutes.

-Like the rest of Datadog, APM is easily customized to best fit your needs:
+Like the rest of Datadog, APM is easily customized to fit your needs:

-If you have used Datadog, then you’re already familiar with some of the beloved core features that we’ve included in our APM:
+If you use Datadog already, then you’re familiar with some of the beloved core features that we’ve included in our APM:

-- rich collaboration tools to keep large teams in sync
+- Rich collaboration features and integrations to keep large teams in sync